 You can decide for the most part when you work.
-You can choose to take breaks between projects, to only be available on certain days, or that you are unavailable after 3 PM so you can pick up the kids at school.
-You can spell out in your terms and conditions when you will be working in an office building, or you can choose those times when you are freelancing.
-Either way, there is more flexibility in when and where you have to work.
+You can choose to take breaks between projects, to only be available on certain days, or to be unavailable after 3 PM so you can pick up the kids at school.
+You can spell out in your terms and conditions when you will be working in an office building or choose those times when you are freelancing.
+Either way, you have more flexibility in when and where to work.

 ☑ You decide your pay

 When you put up your rates, you decide how much they are.
 Every client who agrees to use your service is agreeing to that price.
 If you have always felt underpaid by your job, this can be a liberating experience.